-In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities - Including an amendment of FASB Statement No. 115" (SFAS 159).
+In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities - Including an Amendment of FASB Statement No. 115" (SFAS 159).
 This standard provides companies with an option to measure, at specified election dates, many financial instruments and certain other items at fair value that are not currently measured at fair value.
 A company will report unrealized gains and losses on items for which the fair value option has been elected in earnings at each subsequent reporting date.
 This statement also establishes presentation and disclosure requirements designed to facilitate comparisons between entities that choose different measurement attributes for similar types of assets and liabilities.
 SFAS 159 is effective as of the beginning of an entity's first fiscal year that begins after November 15, 2007 (as of November 1, 2008 for the Company).
 The Company adopted SFAS 159 effective November 1, 2008, and did not elect the fair value option for eligible instruments existing on that date.
-Therefore, the initial adoption of SFAS 159 did not have an impact on our results of operations or financial condition.
+Therefore, the initial adoption of SFAS 159 did not have an impact on the Company's results of operations or financial condition.
 The Company will assess the impact of electing the fair value option for any newly acquired eligible instruments.
-Electing the fair value option for such instruments could have a material impact on our future results of operations or financial condition.
+Electing the fair value option for such instruments could have a material impact on the Company's future results of operations or financial condition.

 In September 2006, the FASB issued SFAS No. 157, "Fair Value Measurements" (SFAS 157), which defines fair value, establishes a framework for measuring fair value in accordance with generally accepted accounting principles, and expands disclosures about fair value measurements.
 The provisions of this standard apply to other accounting pronouncements that require or permit fair value measurements.
 SFAS 157, as it relates to financial assets and financial liabilities, becomes effective for fiscal years beginning after November 15, 2007 (as of November 1, 2008 for the Company).
-On February 12, 2008, the FASB issued FSP No. FAS 157-2, "Effective Date of FASB Statement No. 157," which delays the effective date of SFAS 157 for all nonfinancial assets and nonfinancial liabilities, except those that are recognized or disclosed at fair value in the financial statements on at least an annual basis, until fiscal years beginning after November 15, 2008 (as of November 1, 2009 for the Company).
-Upon adoption, the provisions of SFAS 157 are to be applied prospectively with limited exceptions.
-The Company is currently evaluating the impact of adopting SFAS 157 on its consolidated financial statements.
+The provisions of SFAS 157 are to be applied prospectively with limited exceptions.
+The adoption of the financial asset and financial liabilities portion of this Statement did not have an impact on the Company's consolidated financial statements, since the Company already applies its basic concepts in measuring fair values.
+The standard describes three levels of inputs that may be used to measure fair value: